SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Methods

 where $Y_k$ is the soft prediction for label $k \in \{1, ...
 K'\}$, and $T_k$ is its associated ground truth in one-hot encoding.
-We use the Adam optimiser~\cite{kingma_adam_2017} for 300,000 steps (which is more than sufficient for all models to converge) with a learning rate of $10^{-4}$, and a batch-size of 1.
+We use the Adam optimiser~\citep{kingma_adam_2017} for 300,000 steps with a learning rate of $10^{-4}$, and a batch size of 1.
 The network is trained twice, and the weights are saved every 10,000 steps.
 The retained model is then selected relatively to a validation set.
-In practice, the generative model and the segmentation network are concatenated within a single model, which is entirely implemented on the GPU in Keras~\cite{chollet_keras_2015} with a Tensorflow backend~\cite{abadi_tensorflow_2016}.
+In practice, the generative model and the segmentation network are concatenated within a single model, which is entirely implemented on the GPU in Keras~\citep{chollet_keras_2015} with a Tensorflow backend~\citep{abadi_tensorflow_2016}.
 In total, training takes around seven days on a Nvidia Quadro RTX 6000 GPU.